 Kudos has partnered with CardRatings and Red Ventures for our coverage of credit card products.
 Kudos, CardRatings, and Red Ventures may receive a commission from card issuers.
 Kudos may receive commission from card issuers.
 Some of the card offers that appear on Kudos are from advertisers and may impact how and where card products appear on the site.
 Kudos tries to include as many card companies and offers as we are aware of, including offers from issuers that don't pay us, but we may not cover all card companies or all available card offers.
 You don't have to use our links, but we're grateful when you do!

-Points Path Review: Best Free Tool for Award Flights?
+Points Path Review 2026: Is It Still the Best Free Tool for Award Flights?

 July 1, 2025